liang256/IGDB-videogame/README.md

 This project is a website, which shows recent popular games and their info, and is developed by Laravel and IGDB API.

-The project is a practice of sreries: [Build a Video Game Aggregator](https://laracasts.com/series/build-a-video-game-aggregator).
-I followed almost every steps of this tutorial.
-I really appriciate this series and learned a lot from it.
+The project is a practice of series: [Build a Video Game Aggregator](https://laracasts.com/series/build-a-video-game-aggregator).
+I followed almost every step of this tutorial.
+I really appreciate this series and learned a lot from it.

 ## Installation